-MBO’s asked Americans with traditional jobs if they planned on becoming digital nomads over the next 2-3 years and 11% said yes.
+MBO’s asked Americans with traditional jobs if they planned on becoming a digital nomad over the next 2-3 years and 11% said yes.
 Twenty-seven percent said maybe.
 This translates to roughly 17 million people saying yes, and 42 million people saying maybe.

 While we know these numbers are, by and large, aspirational, the data suggests digital nomadism will likely grow substantially over the next few years.

 So, we ask our readers this: what are your thoughts?
 We’d love to hear from you, either on our social channels or via email, about whether you would consider digital nomadism, and why.
 Or, if you’ve already tried the nomad life, how has it changed you, and what advice do you have for others?

 Check out our latest Research Brief, and stay tuned for more Research Briefs from MBO Partners State of Independence in America series, debuting throughout the fall and into early 2019.
 If you have a particular topic of interest, don’t hesitate to reach out.